blazium-engine/blazium-docs/tutorials/3d/global_illumination/introduction_to_global_illumination.rst

   require careful planning and manual work on the user's side.
 Depending on your time budget, some GI techniques may be preferable to others.

-Here's a comparison of all the global illumination techniques available in Godot:
+Here's a comparison of all the global illumination techniques available in Blazium:

 Performance
 ~~~~~~~~~~~